mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 ####Object Recognition at 1 hour and 24 hour delays

 Method:
 Each mouse had previously been habituated to the clear and red experimental boxes.
 For the object recognition test, two objects were placed in the box separated by 25 cm (from inner edges) and mice were allowed to explore the objects for 15 minutes.
 After a 5 min interval during which the mice were covered by a heavy cup, one of the objects was replaced by a novel object that had never before been experienced byt he mouse, and the mouse was allowed to explore for 5 min.
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
 This procedure was carried out in each box separately for delays of 1 and 24 hours.
+Exploration during the last 5 min of habituation and during the 5 min test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
+As such, a ratio value approaching -1 is interpreted as the mouse showing continued habituation and thus not noticing the change. a ratio value approaching 1 suggest the mouse dramatically explored the change.

 ![Object Recognition](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Clear_ObjectRecognition.png?raw=TRUE)